block-bites/fondant-app/README.md

 ## Running the Application:

 Paste this command into your terminal
     ```curl -sL https://raw.githubusercontent.com/block-bites/fondant-app/master/setup/docker-compose.yml | docker-compose -f - up```

+In case of a docker-compose error try ```sudo docker-compose -f - up``` instead

 Or: